 Paid Subscriber Call with Hrvoje Moric

-Thursday, Aug 8 @ 4pm Pacific / 5pm Mexico / 6pm Central / 7pm Eastern

-I will be joining Hrvoje Moric for his next Geopolitics & Empire (GAE) call with Paid Subscribers this Thursday, August 8th.
+Reminder: I will be joining Hrvoje Moric for his next Geopolitics & Empire (GAE) call with Paid Subscribers tonight, August 8th, 7PM Eastern.
 Hrvoje is the host of the Geopolitics and Empire Podcast.
 Hrvoje is an extremely informed and spectacular host and veteran freedom fighter.
 This call will also be available to Paid Subscribers of Mind Matters and Everything Else.
 Q & A Format.

 Hrvoje has been a guest on Mind Matters and Everything Else, I’ve also been on GAE, and I’ve made 5 appearances with Hrvoje on TNT Radio: